buffstop/PepCoopMembership/docs/design/index.rst

-Discount:

-- ID
-- Begin date
-- End date
-- Discount type
-- Discount amount
-- Member ID (FK)

-Invoice:

-- ID
-- Invoice number (business key)
-- Creation date
-- Invoice date
-- Due date
-- Total amount (cancellation: negative amount)
-- Member ID (FK)

-Invoice position:

-- ID
-- Description
-- Amount
-- Invoice ID (FK)

-Payment:

-- ID
-- Value (in EUR)
-- Booking date (date when the data was entered into the system)
-- Value date (date when the payment arrived, i.e. the cash was handed over or the payment was received on the bank account)
-- Type: cash/transfer
-- Reference/comment (e.g. transfer purpose)
-- Invoice ID (FK)

-Membership application:

-- ID
-- Application date
-- Decision date
-- Share ID
-- Application incoming date
-- Payment incoming date
-- Member ID (FK)

-**TODO:** *Redundancy of payment incoming date if the payments are tracked in a seperate table.
-Resolve.*

-Membership resignation:

-- ID
-- Application date
-- Decision date
-- Member ID (FK)

-Shares should be stored in a double-entry bookkeeping style.
-This means that shares are always transferred.
-If acquired by a new member, the C3S "looses" the amount of shares and at the same time the new member "gains" them.
-When shares are sold between members, the selling member "looses" them and the buying member "gains" them.
-This leads to shares being transactions between two entities.

 **Todo:**

-- *Members: Should member inherit from user or could multiple users be associated with a user?*
+- *Discount: ID, Begin date, End date, Discount type, Discount amount, Member ID (FK)*

 - *Payments*

+  - *Attributes: ID, Value (in EUR), Booking date (date when the data was *entered into the system), Value date (date when the payment arrived, i.e.
+    *the cash was handed over or the payment was received on the bank *account), Type: cash/transfer, Reference/comment (e.g. transfer purpose), *Invoice ID (FK)*

   - *Can be assigned to:*